 - Know how to maintain and remove MARC Holdings records when the serials control record has been removed.

 Intermediate Requirements for libraries using Serials Control

 - Know how to establish a serial control record for a library using “Create a Serial Control” wizard.
 Understand the important elements of each folder in the serials control record.
-See Creating a Serials Control document
+See Creating a Serials Control Record in Java Workflows

-- Know how to edit serials control records, check in errors, patterns, and be able to clean-up received issues by removing from that folder old received issues.
+- Know how to edit serials control records, correct check in errors and replace patterns.
+Be able to clean-up received issues by removing from that folder old received issues.

 - Know how to notify supervisor or WYLD Office to maintain serial bibliographic records when titles change or cease publication.

 Expert Requirements for libraries using Serials Control

 - Know how to remove a serial control record using "Remove a Serial Control" wizard.

 - Know how to remove Marc Holdings summary holdings statements and copy records for barcoded items associated with the serial.